-Your school district must operate so that it provides for at least 180 days of instruction (school days) for students (minus any days waived by the TEA in writing [see 3.8.2 Makeup Days and Waivers]), unless your district has been approved to provide fewer school days to certain students through a program such as the Optional Flexible Year Program.
-However, even if your district has been approved to provide fewer school days through such a program, under no circumstances may it offer fewer than 170 school days.
+Your school district must operate so that it provides for at least 75,600 minutes of instruction, including intermissions and recesses (school days) for students (minus any minutes waived by the TEA in writing [see 3.8.2 Makeup Days and Waivers]), unless your district has been approved to provide fewer school minutes to certain students through a program such as the Optional Flexible Year Program.102 However, even if your district has been approved to provide fewer school minutes through such a program, under no circumstances may it offer fewer than 71,400 school minutes.

-Charter schools are not subject to the 180-day requirement.
-However, state funding is reduced in proportion to the number of days by which a charter school's calendar falls below 180 days.
-To receive full funding, a charter school must offer 180 school days, minus any days waived by the TEA in writing, just as a school district is required to.
-Also, if a charter school elects to have a calendar that includes fewer than 180 days with planned staff development days factored in (for example, 175 school days + 3 planned staff development waiver days = only 178 days) and requests waivers for those staff development days, the waivers will not be granted, and funding will not be generated for the days for which waivers were requested.
+Charter schools are not subject to the 75,600-minute requirement.
+However, state funding is reduced in proportion to the number of minutes by which a charter school's calendar falls below 75,600 minutes.
+To receive full funding, a charter school must offer 75,600 minutes (including intermissions and recesses), minus any minutes waived by the TEA in writing, just as a school district is required to.
+Also, if a charter school elects to have a calendar that includes fewer than 75,600 minutes with planned staff development days factored in (for example, 175 school days (73,500 minutes)) + 3 planned staff development waiver days (1,260 minutes) = only 178 days (74,760 minutes)) and requests waivers for those staff development days, the waivers will not be granted, and funding will not be generated for the days for which waivers were requested.